God and Man at Yale Divinity

 My Goals

 I grew up with the desire to enter the ministry.
 In college, my focus began to shift more to academics, but I always assumed I would enter the ministry as well.
-My professors were former ministers and still provided interim support at various churches.
+Most of my professors were former ministers and still provided interim support at various churches.

 My time in the military, however, focused my goals.
 The military environment I faced broke me in a way.
-The constant exposure to the worst of the worst—tales of sexual assault, images of child pornography, etc.—required in prosecuting offenses took a significant psychological toll.
+The constant exposure to the worst of the worst—tales of sexual assault, images of child pornography, etc.—took a significant psychological toll.

 In addition, the rampant toxic leadership, incoherent and unpredictable mission requirements, and the constant exposure to injustice—both the guilty escaping and the innocent targeted—wore me down.